Sumit-Nayek/Web-and-Browser-Automation/README.md

 6. Validate extracted values.
 7. Generate structured JSON (or XML) output.
 8. Store results for downstream processing.
+This create a complete end to end pipeline for data collection
 ---

 # Example Output